Rune B. Johansson

 Rune B. Johansson (1915–1982) was a Swedish politician who was a member of the Social Democratic Party.
 He served as minister of the interior (1957–1962) and minister of industry (1971–1976).

 Biography

-Johansson was born in Ljungby in 1915.
-He joined the youth movement of the Social Democratic Party and then, became part of the county council.
-He was the minister of the interior between 1957 and 1962 in the cabinet led by Tage Erlander.
-He also served as the minister of industry from 1971 to 1976.
-He was the coauthor of a book entitled SABO-företagen i den nya bostadspolitiken which was published in 1967.
+Johansson was born in Växjö in 1915.
+He joined the youth movement of the Social Democratic Party and then became part of the county council.

+Johansson was appointed minister of state and head of the Ministry of the Interior on 31 October 1957.
+He served in the post 1962 in the cabinet led by Tage Erlander.
+Johansson continued to assume the post in the next cabinets, and his tenure ended on 24 January 1969.
+He also served as the minister of industry from 30 June 1971 to 8 October 1976.

+Johansson was the coauthor of a book entitled SABO-företagen i den nya bostadspolitiken which was published in 1967.
 He died in 1982.